-- 6. Thread the compression screw into the yoke, reestablish the original relationship between compression screw and spindle, as measured in Section X, Disassembly of 1511 Series Safety Valve, Step 6.
+- 3. After inspecting both the disc and bushing seat for cleanliness, thread the spindle into the disc and insert the disc gently into the valve until it rests on the bushing. - 4.
+Place the spring and spring washer into the yoke. - 5.
+Place the yoke over the spindle and replace the cap screws or nuts.
+Care must be taken to tighten the yoke down evenly to prevent distortion and misalignment. - 6.
+Thread the compression screw into the yoke, reestablish the original relationship between compression screw and spindle, as measured in disassembly, Step 6.
 Then tighten the compression screw lock nut. - 7.
-Raise the lower ring until it contacts the disc then lower it the number of notches needed to reestablish its original relationship to the disc, as measured in Section X, Disassembly of 1511 Series Safety Valve, step 2.
+Raise the lower ring until it contacts the disc then lower it the number of notches needed to reestablish its original relationship to the disc.
 Thread the lower adjusting ring pin into the body and tighten.
 The ring should be free to rock back and forth but not turn.
 If position is not known, refer to Section XIV.C. - 8.
 Thread the release nut onto the spindle and replace the cap, lever and lever pin.
-Adjust the release nut so there is from .125" (3.18 mm) to .063" (1.59 mm) clearance between the release nut and lever.
+Adjust the release nut so there is from .125" (3.18mm) to 0.063" (1.59mm) clearance between the release nut and lever.
 Remove the lever pin, lever and cap, replace the lock nut or cotter pin, and tighten it against the release nut.
 Replace the cap, lever, lever pin and cotter pin and tighten the set screw.
 The valve is now ready for setting and testing.